Reframing unhelpful thoughts, patterns or associations

 -

-Control Room This is a well used hypnosis technique which can be useful to manage pain, stress or to alter specific thoughts or emotions.
-Being asked to imagine the aspect that you want to change as a dial, button or lever, allows you the autonomy to experiment with your current 'setting' and then adjust it as you wish.
-It can be a wonderful way to finish a session, to seal in the changes that you have made.
+Control room A well-established hypnosis technique, the Control Room metaphor can assist you in managing pain, stress, or specific thoughts and emotions.
+You are invited to imagine the aspect you wish to change as a dial, button, or lever, granting yourself complete autonomy to experiment with your current 'setting' and adjust it as needed.
+This approach is often used to conclude a session, helping to consolidate the changes achieved.

 -